10 Best Gaming Laptops for Witchfire

 4.Lenovo Legion Pro 7i 16

-Lenovo Legion Pro 7i 16: A mid-priced powerhouse with impressive performance and a stunning display.
+Lenovo Legion Pro 7i 16: Performance and style in a sleek package.

 Pros